mainde/samsung-odyssey-G8-game-bar-overlay-fix/README.md

 _(*) I actually quite enjoy the hardware, it would be an mazing product if it wasn't for the asinine UX._

 There are COUNTLESS post on the internet from people HATING THIS, people have returned their screens over this.
 It is insane that it hasn't been addressed!
-I and many others have politely provided feedback to Samsung support many times to get this shit sorted, the only responses I got were "have you tried factory resetting your device and disabling the feature that makes your screen work at the expected framerate?" and "press back on the remote to skip through the screens".
+I and many others have politely provided feedback to Samsung support many times to get this sorted, it didn't work.
+The only responses I got were "have you tried factory resetting your device and disabling the feature that makes your screen work at the expected framerate?" and "press back on the remote to skip through the screens".

-My eternal gratitude goes to the engineers that left the setting in the service menu, they knew what was up.
+My eternal gratitude goes to the engineers that left the setting in the service menu! 💖